 I’ve spoken at length in the past about parents blaming their child’s sleep issues on “regressions.”
 Through my extensive experience, I have learned that there are only two “real” regressions.
 One at four months, and another one around 10-12 months.
 Outside of those two regressions, long term issues with a child’s sleep are almost always because they are not yet properly sleep trained.
 (Meaning they have not yet learned the skill of falling asleep on their own for naps and bedtime.
 Thus they cannot put themselves back to sleep without help when they wake up overnight.)
+The 2 year-old sleep regression is a different beast entirely.

 After the 10-12 month regression, many families will experience a sudden shift in their children’s behavior around sleep.
 This shift usually occurs around the 2 year mark.
 The regressions at 4 and 10-12 months seem to be based on some sort of developmental leap that disrupts the child from being able to sleep soundly.
 (Along with an increased awareness of their own desires.)
 However, the sleep disruption that can occur around the two year mark seems to be solely behavior based.